-Explosions after fade out happened relatively often and distribution of explosion time nearly not changes (fig.1e).
+Explosions after first fade out happened relatively often then about 1/4 of second ini are earlier than end of first attractor.
+Distribution of explosion time nearly not changes (fig.1e).
 An average period of loops estimated from number of secondary ini (after subtraction of explosion) is for all passes M free and for N similar circa 17.6.
 Follow this, secondary ini happened more frequently than one time on attractor revolution, then in some attractors there are 2 ini and fade out in each attractor cycle up to tmx.

-Fig.1. (a,b) Probability of acceptation: A1 & A3 < threshold = 150, attractor \geq 7 for M1-19 and it not diminish in M20. cf & cr - comparison to model c in met5 ro 44 '4+7', dot inside concern met5 series 44 '4+7+20'. (a) - passes free, level effected from k=0 for r is shown. (b) - all passes M.

-(c,d,e) Explosion time (time of cross of threshold). (c) average explosion time for 5 the latest in free passes. (d,e) distribution of explosion time (d) directly after first ini, (e) comparison of 1- directly after first ini, 2-after first secondary ini, 3-after second secondary and later ini.
+Fig. 1. (a,b) Probability of acceptation: A1 & A3 < threshold = 150, attractor ≥ 7 for M1-19 and it not diminish in M20. cf & cr - comparison to model c in met5 ro 44 '4+7', dot inside concern met5 series 44 '4+7+20'. (a) - passes free, level effected from k=0 for r is shown. (b) - all passes M. (c,d,e) Explosion time (time of cross of threshold). (c) average explosion time for 5 the latest in free passes. (d,e) distribution of explosion time (d) directly after first ini, (e) comparison of 1- directly after first ini, 2-after first secondary ini, 3-after second secondary and later ini.
 More exactly for f to show identity of this distribution during all process, for r it is similarly identical.
 See also m7.fig.6 & 17.
 Small shift to right for explosion after later ini. (f) P(A1=0) in tmx, i.e. that in tmx damage fade out.
 Series with stars concern met6 for tax=19 i.e. attractor =20.
 Difference is an effect of interference with shift=50, they are rejected by tax=20.